Horner’s Syndrome in Cats - Causes and Treatment

 Causes of Horner’s syndrome in cats

 The underlying cause that triggers Horner’s syndrome in cats is not always easy to determine.
-In these cases, the origin is idiopathic, i.e. the exact cause is not known.
+In these cases, the origin is idiopathic, meaning the exact cause is unknown.

-One of the most common causes of Horner’s syndromes in cats is linked to physical trauma.
-This trauma can be caused due to various reasons.
-The cat may have fallen from a considerable height, they may have been in a road traffic collision or it could even be the result of a fight with another animal.
-Since these incidents may have happened without our knowledge, it can be difficult to determine the exact cause.
+One of the most common causes of Horner’s syndrome in cats is linked to physical trauma.
+Such trauma can occur for various reasons.
+The cat may have fallen from a significant height, been involved in a road traffic collision, or been in a fight with another animal.
+Since these incidents may have happened without our knowledge, pinpointing the exact cause can be challenging.

-Another common cause of Horner’s syndrome is otitis in cats which can affect either the outside, middle or internal parts of the ear.
-For example, when a cat is suffering from a severe ear infection or inflammation (otitis), it can end up causing damage to a cat’s nervous system.
-This is especially the case if the infection is left untreated.
+Another frequent cause of Horner’s syndrome is otitis in cats, which can affect the outer, middle, or inner parts of the ear.
+For example, when a cat suffers from a severe ear infection or inflammation (otitis), it can cause damage to the cat’s nervous system, particularly if the infection is left untreated.

 Causes of Horner’s syndrome in cats can also include: